AndyHeardApps/Revertible/README.md

 ## `UndoController`
 The `UndoController` is a class to help manage reversions.

-It has actions registered against it either as closures, or by providing some `Revertable` value.
+It has actions registered against it either as closures, or by providing some `Versionable` value.
 These are sorted into stacks and applied on a last in first out basis.
 When an action is undone, it is automatically converted to a redo action.